Medicare Advantage vs. Medigap

 Pros of Medicare Advantage

 Medicare Advantage plans usually have lower monthly premiums than Medigap plans.
 They may also include prescription drug coverage.
-You have to enroll in a separate drug plan if you choose Medigap.
+You must enroll in a separate drug plan if you choose Medigap.

 Cons of Medicare Advantage